Castlevania: Spin-offs

 Castlevania has spawned numerous spin-offs, the first being the 1990 platformer, Kid Dracula for the Famicom, a parody which stars the eponymous character.
 It was released for the first time in English for the Castlevania Anniversary Collection (2019).
 The game received a sequel for the Game Boy, also titled Kid Dracula.

 Castlevanias first fighting game, Castlevania Judgment debuted for the Wii in 2008 and was developed by Eighting.
-Castlevania: Harmony of Despair, released in 2010, was an online, multiplayer title in-which players could play as past Castlevania characters and explore stages.
+Castlevania: Harmony of Despair, released in 2010, was an online, multiplayer title in which players could play as past Castlevania characters and explore stages.

 Various titles have also been developed exclusively for the mobile phone market.
 Castlevania: Order of Shadows by Konami Mobile was made available in 2007.
-Castlevania: Grimoire of Souls was released on September 19, 2019, for iOS through Apple Arcade.
+Castlevania: Grimoire of Souls was released on Android and iOS as a soft-launch on September 18, 2019, with a full release for iOS through Apple Arcade on September 17, 2021.

 Arcade and slot machines based on the series have been produced.
 Castlevania: The Arcade (2009), a light gun shooter utilizing an LED remote, has been released in Japan and Europe.
 The Japanese-exclusive Pachislot Akumajō Dracula series is a line of pachislot titles released between 2009 and 2017.
 The first three are based on the video game Dracula's Curse, while a fourth game based on the Lords of Shadow reboot, Pachislot Akumajō Dracula: Lords of Shadow, was made available in 2017.

-Castlevania characters and elements have crossed over in other Konami titles such as the Konami Wai Wai World series, Contra: Hard Corps, and Bomberman R,.
+Castlevania characters and elements have crossed over in other Konami titles such as the Konami Wai Wai World series, Contra: Hard Corps, and Super Bomberman R,.
 They have also appeared in third party releases such as Super Smash Bros.
-Ultimate, Dead Cells, and Vampire Survivors.
+Ultimate, Dead Cells, Dead by Daylight, and Vampire Survivors.